-- Generate activity with ground floor retail and local jobs in the centre. - Provide a range of building heights, with higher buildings close to the station to maximise pedestrian activity and increase trade for local businesses.
+- Generate activity with ground floor retail and local jobs in the centre - Provide a range of building heights, with higher buildings close to the station to maximise pedestrian activity and increase trade for local businesses.

-Table 37: Profile of Minto station precinct
+Table 39: Profile of Minto station precinct

-Minto Characteristics Sydney's CBD.
-Campbelltown LGA in the metropo City District.
-Land uses in Minto are divided by the railway line, of retail uses to the east and light industrial u associated facilities are available directly across f of Minto, is the One Minto development, a major belltown LGA, approximately 37 kilometres from litan planning framework comes under the Western with low density residential uses and a small cluster ses to the west.
-A number of sporting fields and from the Minto railway station.
-On the eastern edge public and private housing re-development project. and Leumeah Railway Stations on the Cumberland, Predominant nercial centre immediately adjacent to the station to housing type Lots size residential area is generally unspecified or 500m 2 The industrial area lots tend to be between 2000 tween 400 m 2 and 800 m 2 .
-Minimum lot size in the Estimated dwelling that states the Minto precinct has potential for 360 potential Existing facilities and services new homes two parks and reserves as well as the scouts a a community hall two public schools three preschools, kindergartens and family da four places of worship Frequency of peak hour train services Trains depart approximately every 15 minutes.
-Planned infrastructure Reserve alk Reserve o Monaghan St, through coronation Park to Rose s, street tree planting, bicycle storage facilities and Development pipeline 2021 to 2022 2023 to 2024 2025 to 2026 No estimated completion date 4 x townhouses 25 x residential dwellings 345 x independent living units 6 x townhouses 3 x residential dwellings 4 x townhouses Housing prices Suited for Affordable housing contributions scheme Median rent for house \$480 PW Yes, subject to feasibility testing (see section 8.4) ble housing as there is significant potential for new
+Minto Characteristics Minto station precinct is lo Sydney's CBD.
+Campbelltowr City District.
+Land uses in Minto are divide of retail uses to the east a associated facilities are avail of Minto, is the One Minto do Minto Railway Station is be Airport, Inner West and Sout d by the railway line, and light industrial uable directly across fevelopment, a major atween Ingleburn ar with low density residentia ses to the west.
+A number rom the Minto railway stat public and private housing al uses and a small cluster er of sporting fields and ion.
+On the eastern edge re-development project.
+Predominant Medium and low density resi dential with a comm ercial centre immediately a adjacent to the station to housing type the north east.
+General indus strial to the west and south.
+Lots size The residential lots in this are residential area is generally the industrial area lots tend 4000 m 2 however, lots close junction have a minimum of unspecified or 500m 2 to be between 2000 r to the station and m 2 and 3 ha, with the mini mum lot size generally at Estimated dwelling LSPS refers to the Greater M lacarthur 2040 plan that states the Minto preci nct has potential for 360 potential new homes Existing facilities and services two parks and reserves as well as the scouts and guides hall and a karting facility a community hall two public schools three preschools, kindergartens and family day care centres four places of worship Frequency of peak hour train services Trains depart approximately every 15 minutes.
+Planned infrastructure Fitness trail/outdoor gym upgrade at Koala W treet, Stafford St to Monaghan St, through o coronation Park to Rose 2021 to 2022 4 x townhouses Dovolonment 25 x residential dwellings Development pipeline 2023 to 2024 2025 to 2026 345 X independent living units 6 x townhouses pipeille No estimated completion da te 3 x residential dwellings 4 x townhouses Housing prices Median house price Median unit price \$500,000 Housing prices Median rent for house \$480 PW Median rent for unit \$370 PW Suited for Affordable housing contributions scheme Yes, subject to feasibility test Minto local centre is an idea residential development and I location of afforda ble housing as there is sign

 High level analysis has been undertaken to identify lots with theoretical development potential.
-The method for determining lots with development potential is outlined in Appendix B. The results are shown in Figure 66 with the shaded lots having theoretical potential for additional housing and the shading indicating the size of the lot.
+The method for determining lots with development potential is outlined in Appendix B. The results are shown in Figure 63, with the shaded lots having theoretical potential for additional housing and the shading indicating the size of the lot.
 The analysis does not take into account lots in consolidated ownership or site specific constraints.
 It provides an indicative assessment of the relative ease of redevelopment in one location compared to another.

-Figure 62: Lots with theoretical housing potential in Minto
+Figure 63: Lots with theoretical housing potential in Minto